biouno/biouno.github.io/_posts/2014-07-07-Consistent-Reports-for-Data-Analysis.md

 In either case, it is desirable to be able to display this information to our users after the build for immediate feedback and increased understanding of the underlying data.

-Making a small leap of faith now, I will assume that a great number of data sets in life sciences are in a tabular, delimited format while many annotations are stored as key-value pairs.
-Although this may not always be the case, it still covers a great many of cases and it's a good example for the framework I want to demonstrate.

 ## Requirements
-I will start this discussion with an illustration of the requirements we are trying to implement.
-In a follow-up blog I will fully describe the Jenkins project that these reports are generated from.
-For now, it is suffice to mention that this project simply assists users to upload and annotate a variety of file types (images, annotations, text, tabular data etc) to the Jenkins server.
-The build generates a multi-tab report where various properties and annotations of the uploaded file are displayed.
+I will start with an illustration of the reporting requirements we are trying to implement.
+As an example, I will use a Jenkins project that assists users to upload and annotate a variety of file types (images, annotations, text, tabular data etc).
+Each build generates a multi-tab report where various properties and annotations of the uploaded file are displayed.
+In a follow-up entry, I will describe in more detail this FILE_UPLOAD Jenkins project.

-The report varies depending on the type of file the user has uploaded.
-Binary files (such as PDF, images etc.) generate reports with 4 tabs (DESCRIPTION, PROPERTIES, DOWNLOAD, ACTIONS) that each build generates.
-CSV or TSV files (typical formats for delimited numerical data) generate reports that contains 3 extra tabs with metadata on the numeric and character columns of the table as well as a small sample of the data itself.
-In addition, The DESCRIPTION tab contains extra fields that provide information about the number of columns, rows and rows of complete data (data rows with no 'NA' values, an R convention for missing data).
+The basic requireement is that build reports **dynamically adapt to display different tabs and file/user-provided metadata** depending on the type of file uploaded.

+Binary file uploads (such as PDF, images, etc.) should generate reports with 4 tabs (DESCRIPTION, PROPERTIES, DOWNLOAD, ACTIONS).

+CSV or TSV file uploads (typical formats for delimited numerical data) generate reports should contains 3 additional tabs (CHARACTER_COLUMNS, NUMERIC_COLUMNS, SAMPLE) with information on the numeric and character columns of the table, as well as, a small sample of the data itself.
+In addition, the DESCRIPTION tab for CSV/TSV files should display extra fields to provide information about the number of columns, rows and rows of complete data (data rows with no 'NA' values, an R convention for missing data) in the data set.

+Below are two report examples.

 A successful build for a PDF file upload displays a report with the 4 standard tabs
 <center><img src='{{ site.baseurl }}assets/posts/IKM_Clipping_070414_060550_PM.jpg' alt="Summary Display for PDF" /></center>